xpeng722/bls12-377/README.md

-### BLS12-377 Implementation in Go
+### BLS12-377 Implementation in Go1

 This library is adapted from [BLS12-381 implementation](https://github.com/kilic/bls12-381)

 #### Pairing Instance